 By completing a Form 1040 Schedule 8812, Child Tax Credit, and attaching it to your income tax return.

 My child is turning 18 this year.
 Can I still get the Additional Child Tax Credit?

 No. Your child must be under 17 at the end of the tax year to qualify for both the Child Tax Credit and the Additional Child Tax Credit.

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.

-If you have any dependent children, remember to check out if you are eligible to claim the Child Tax Credit and the Additional Child Tax Credit the next time you file your income tax return.
+If you have any dependent children, remember to check if you're eligible to claim the Child Tax Credit and the Additional Child Tax Credit the next time you file your income tax return.
 Instructions for claiming the Child Tax Credit are found in the Form 1040 Instruction booklet.
-Use Form 1040 Schedule 8812, Child Tax Credit to claim the Additional Child Tax Credit, if you are eligible.
+Use Form 1040 Schedule 8812, Child Tax Credit, to claim the Additional Child Tax Credit, if you're eligible.

 - You can authorize someone to contact the IRS on your behalf.

 - See if you qualify for help from a Low Income Taxpayer Clinic.